JavaVista/codevista-codelabs/codelabs/cloud-sql-cloud-run-angular-deployment.md

 8. Save the file.

-9. Open the `app.component.ts` file in Cloud Shell Editor:

-    note: not sure if need this
+9. Navigate to the `src` folder and open the `app.component.ts` file or open it using the following command:

     ```bash

-    cloudshell edit src/app/app.component.ts
+    cloudshell edit src/app.component.ts
     ```

 10. Delete the existing contents of the `app.component.ts` file.